william-mason/william-mason/README.md

 - 👋 Hi, I’m William (@william-mason)
-- 📫 How to reach me ... upstairs, in the corner
+- 📫 How to reach me ... downstairs, in the middle

 <!---
 william-mason/william-mason is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.